Chalarangelo/30-seconds-of-code/README.md

 Capitalizes the first letter of a string.

-Use array destructuring and `String.toUpperCase()` to capitalize first letter, `...rest` to get array of characters after first letter and then `Array.join('')` to make it a string again.
+Use array destructuring and `String.prototype.toUpperCase()` to capitalize first letter, `...rest` to get array of characters after first letter and then `Array.prototype.join('')` to make it a string again.
 Omit the `lowerRest` parameter to keep the rest of the string intact, or set it to `true` to convert to lowercase.

 ```js